amsmu/url-shortener-ui/README.md

 **Note: The sole focus of this repo is to act as a basic react frontend for url-shortener api.
-Expect bare minimum UI**
+Expect bare minimum UI.
+And I've added URL validations in frontend as well.**

 ## How to run it?